Skip to main content

 Part of the Microsoft 365 connector

 OneDrive is a child connector of the Microsoft 365 parent connector, which provides shared authentication and identity crawling.
-Set up Microsoft 365 first; OneDrive then inherits its credentials (client ID, tenant ID, and certificate) and needs only OneDrive-specific configuration.
+Set up Microsoft 365 first.
+OneDrive then inherits its credentials (client ID, tenant ID, and certificate) and needs only OneDrive-specific configuration.

-Which option do you need?
+Which capabilities do you need

 What you getIndexed connectorReal-time accessRead and write tools